Alcloud/PWA-with-external-BLE-sensors/README.md

 For the transfer of data between BLE devices and the web application [Web Bluetooth](https://webbluetoothcg.github.io/web-bluetooth/) is used.

 # Test
-You can test it [here](https://my-health-notebook-iteration-3.firebaseapp.com)
+You can test it [here](https://my-health-notebook-iteration-3.firebaseapp.com) (only in Google Chrome browser)